 Depending on the seriousness of the offense, the resulting action for MSHN staff could include additional training, written reprimand, suspension or termination of employment.
 The resulting action for the provider network would also depend on the seriousness of the offense and could include additional training, letter of contract non-compliance and termination of contract.
+Failure by Board Members to adhere to the requirements in the Compliance Plan will be addressed in accordance with the MSHN By-Laws.

 XIV.
-Submission of Program Integrity Activities
+Submission of Program Integrity Activities/Report

 The PIHP, and the provider network will log and track all program integrity activities performed.
-The provider network will utilize the program integrity activities performed template to report quarterly to the PIHP.
-The PIHP will report the program integrity activities to the MDHHS Office of Inspector General, on a quarterly basis, using the provided template.
+The provider network will utilize the MDHHS OIG Quarterly Program Integrity Report template to report quarterly to the PIHP.
+The PIHP will report the program integrity activities to the MDHHS Office of Inspector General, according to Schedule E requirements, using the provided template.